braze-inc/braze-docs/_docs/_user_guide/sage_ai/intelligence.md

 ## Use cases

-The Intelligence Suite provides powerful tools to analyze user history and campaign and Canvas performance, then make automatic adjustments to increase engagement, viewship, and conversions.
-For a few examples of how these tools can benefit different industries, see the below use cases.
+The Intelligence Suite provides powerful features to analyze user history and campaign and Canvas performance, then make automatic adjustments to increase engagement, viewship, and conversions.
+For a few examples of how these features can benefit different industries, see the below use cases.

 ### Ecommerce